Hamadryas baboon: Description

-Apart from the striking sexual dimorphism (males are nearly twice as large as females, which is common to most baboons) this species also shows differences in coloration among adults.
-Adult males have a pronounced cape (mane and mantle), silver-white in color, which they develop around the age of ten, while the females are capeless and brown all over.
-Their faces range in color from reddish to tan to a dark brown.
+The hamadryas baboon shows differences in coloration among adults with males having a pronounced silver-white mane and mantle, which they develop at around the age of ten years, while the females are capeless and brown all over and have reddish to dark brown faces.
+They are also sexually dimorphic in size, and males are nearly twice as large as females.

 Males may have a body measurement of up to 80 cm and weigh 20–30 kg; females weigh 10–15 kg and have a body length of 40–45 cm.
 The tail adds a further 40–60 cm to the length, and ends in a small tuft.
 Infants are very dark brown or black in coloration and lighten after about one year.
-Hamadryas baboons reach sexual maturity at about 4 years for females and between 5 to 7 years for males.
+Hamadryas baboons reach sexual maturity at about four years for females and between five and seven years for males.

-Local and indigenous names

-In Tigrinya language: (gawina).
-In Arabic: الرُبَّاح (Al Robah).

 Behaviour and ecology

-The Hamadryas baboon's range extends from the Red Sea in Eritrea to Ethiopia, Djibouti and Somalia.
+The hamadryas baboon's range extends from the Red Sea in Eritrea to Ethiopia, Djibouti and Somalia.
 It is also native to the Sarawat Mountains of southwestern Arabia, in both Yemen and Saudi Arabia.
 It is locally extinct in Egypt.
 The hamadryas baboon lives in arid areas, savannas, and rocky areas, requiring cliffs for sleeping and finding water.
 Like all baboons, the hamadryas baboon is omnivorous and is adapted to its relatively dry habitat.
-During the wet seasons, the baboon feeds on a variety of foods, including blossoms, seeds, grasses, wild roots, bark and leaves from acacia trees.
+During the wet seasons, the baboon feeds on a variety of foods, including blossoms, fruits, seeds, grasses, rhizomes, corms, wild roots, tubers, bark, tree gums and leaves from acacia trees.
 During the dry season, the baboons eat leaves of the Dobera glabra and sisal leaves.
-Hamadryas baboons also eat insects, spiders, worms, scorpions, reptiles, birds, and small mammals, including antelope.
+Hamadryas baboons also eat eggs, insects, spiders, worms, scorpions, reptiles, birds, and small mammals, including antelope.

 The baboon's drinking activities also depend on the season.
 During the wet seasons, the baboon do not have to go far to find pools of water.
 During the dry seasons, they frequent up to three permanent waterholes.
 Baboons rest at the waterholes during midafternoon and also dig drinking holes only a short distance from natural waterholes.